FearTheDeer9/AmortizedBayesianOptimization/memory-bank/tech-stack.md

 # Tech Stack

-This document lists the primary libraries, frameworks, and tools used or recommended for the Amortized Causal Bayesian Optimization project.
+This document lists the primary libraries, frameworks, and tools used or recommended for the Amortized Causal Meta-Learning Framework.

 ## Core Libraries